Chicken Breeding and Genetics

 - Chocolate (choc): a (rare) sex-linked gene that dilutes the Black pigment into chocolate.
 Males (ZZ) need two copies of the gene to turn into chocolate.
 Hens can not hide the gene.
 The chick down color is darker than the Dun versions.
 This gene can, for example, be used to create Chocolate Silkies.

-- Blue (Bl): the blue gene dilutes the black pigments to Andalusian blue when there is only one copy of the gene present.
+- Blue (Bl): the blue gene dilutes the black pigments to Andalusian blue when only one copy of the gene is present.

 - Splash (2xBl): when a chicken carries two Blue genes, the black becomes so diluted that it can turn into grey or true white, like the Dominant White gene